Strong and Hiding Distributed Certification of Bipartiteness: Abstract

-We also prove that no strong and hiding LCP exists for general graphs unless node identifiers are available and certificates are of size $\omega(1)$.
-In anonymous networks, this lower bound holds regardless of the certificate size.
-We also present a characterization of the hiding property for $k$-coloring, which plays a key role in future investigations.
+Despite these upper bounds, we prove that there are no strong and hiding LCPs for $2$-coloring in general, unless the algorithm has access to node identifiers and uses certificates of size~$\omega(1)$.
+Furthermore, in anonymous networks, the lower bound holds regardless of the certificate size.
+The proof relies on a Ramsey-type result as well as an argument about the realizability of subgraphs of the neighborhood graph consisting of the accepting views of an LCP.
+Along the way, we also give a characterization of the hiding property for the general $k$-coloring problem that appears to be a key component for future investigations in this context.